 Working with reports

-Select Reports from the Comply menu to view the results for All reports, Configuration Compliance reports, or Vulnerability reports that have been run and if/when they are scheduled to run again.
+Select Reports > All from the Comply menu to view the results for All reports, Configuration Compliance reports, or Vulnerability reports that have been run and the next scheduled run, if applicable.

 Expand a report to see details about that report.
 Click on the report name to see results associated with that report and details about the policies included in configuration compliance reports and questions included in vulnerability reports.